unfoldingWord-dev/Resource-Container/docs/structure.rst

 **Condensed**

-Most :ref:`types` support a condensed form in which content in each folder is stored in a single file. this form is most suitable for content being delivered as source text:
+Most :ref:`types` support a condensed form in which content in each chapter folder is stored in a single file. this form is most suitable for content being delivered as source text: